 - Parents will be able to open a new childcare account.
 For every £8.00 a parent pays into their childcare account, the government will pay in an extra £2.00 Parents can get up to £2,000.00 government support per child per year towards their childcare costs.
 They can then use this money to pay their childcare provider.

 - All 3 and 4 year olds are already entitled to 15 hours of free early education.
-From September 2017 there will be an additional 15 hours of free childcare available for families that meet the Government’s eligibility criteria.
+Now there will be an additional 15 hours of free childcare available for families that meet the Government’s eligibility criteria.

 Improvements which may be available include standard and hard to treat wall insulation, new boilers, replacement windows and doors, new central heating systems and renewable technologies such as solar photovoltaic (PV) panels.